pankaj87072/Apparel/README.md

 # Apparel Recycling MVP
+ **Approach**

 This is an MVP (Minimum Viable Product) platform that allows users to submit information about their unused or worn-out apparel for proper disposal, donation, or recycling.
-It is developed as part of a challenge and includes both a backend and frontend, with the frontend served from the backend in a monorepo structure.
+I developed both the backend and frontend, with the frontend served from the backend in a monorepo structure.
+I created the frontend with React using Tailwind for a better and simpler user experience.
+I implemented a login and signup page through which users can enter their details and access the platform.
+Additionally, I created a homepage named ApparelRecyclingMVP, which is a basic frontend form where users can enter the details of their unused or worn-out products and submit that information.
+I integrated MongoDB to ensure that user data and item details can be stored easily, and I deployed the entire project on Render.

 ## Technologies Used
 The application is built using the following technologies: